Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: EXPERIMENTAL RESULTS

-To examine the effect of pretraining with a low-fidelity tactile sensor on imitation learning agents, we tested our trained ACT and diffusion agents on the cable plugging task described in Section 3.2, following the same evaluation criteria used in \cite{george2024visuo} so that we can directly compare our results.
+To examine the effect of pre-training with a low-fidelity tactile sensor on imitation learning agents, we tested our trained ACT and Diffusion agents on the cable plugging task described in Section \ref{sec:data_collection}, following the same evaluation criteria used in \cite{george2024visuo} so that we can directly compare our results.
 For each evaluation, the agent attempted the task 20 times, with success being recorded if the agent plugged in and then released the USB.
-To increase the difficulty of the task, random noise was applied to the goal action, sampled from a normal distribution with a standard deviation of 2.5 mm.
+To increase the difficulty of the task, random noise was applied to the executed actions, sampled from a normal distribution with a standard deviation of 2.5 mm.

-For both ACT and Diffusion Policy, we evaluated the effect of low fidelity visuo-tactile pretraining on both vision only agents and visuo-tactile agents.
-Our results, along with the evaluation using GelSight instead of BeadSight, can be seen in Table \ref{tab:my-table}.
+For both ACT and Diffusion Policy, we evaluated the effect of low-fidelity visuo-tactile pre-training on both vision-only and visuo-tactile agents.
+Results are shown in Table \ref{table:usb-results} where ``Gel" denotes the GelSight sensor and all other results use the BeadSight sensor. ``Frozen" denotes freezing the tactile encoder (not updating the encoders weights) during downstream training.

-In the prior visuo-tactile pretraining experiments using GelSight, pretraining was found to increase the performance of both vision-only and visuo-tactile agents for both ACT and diffusion policy, although the improvement was more pronounced with the vision-only agents.
-However, replacing the GelSight with a low-cost, low-fidelity sensor reversed part of this trend.
-We found that pretraining significantly harmed the visuo-tactile agent's performance, halving the success rate of both ACT and Diffusion Policy.

-In contrast, visuo-tactile pretraining significantly improved the performance of the vision-only agent, allowing the vision-only policies to outpace the visuo-tactile policies for both ACT and Diffusion agents.
-We believe this counter-intuitive result, that less information led to an improvement in model performance, is likely due to the network overfitting to the BeadSight observations.
-Not only is the BeadSight stochastic, but the beads can undergo significant drift between experiments, leading to a train-test distribution mismatch.
-Also, overfitting would explain why Diffusion Policy is more negatively affected by BeadSight observation than ACT, as the temporal ensembling in ACT helps address out-of-distribution states.
-This resistance is especially important in tasks like cable plugging, where a single wrong action (such as opening the gripper at the wrong time) can lead to an irrevocable failure.

-To investigate BeadSight overfitting, we compared the BeadSight observations collected during training with those collected during model testing.
-We extracted the relevant tactile features using the tactile encoder from the pretraining step and graphed a tSNE plot \cite{van2008visualizing} of the resulting BeadSight embeddings.
-This plot can be seen in Figure \ref{fig:tsne}.
-The tSNE results show a clear divide between the training data set and the bead sight observations collected during testing, reflecting a significant train-test distribution shift, which can cause overfitting.